Money-Making Guides

 Direct Truffle income can be high, especially when quality is improved by profession choices.

-Wiki-listed Truffle values and pig production constraints; actual count depends on outdoor access, weather, season, and friendship.
+Wiki-listed Truffle values and pig production constraints; actual Truffle count depends on outdoor access, weather, season, friendship, and collection routine.

 Processing decision model

-Process when the Oil Maker value gain is worth the extra handling; sell direct when time and simplicity matter more.
+Process when the Oil Maker gain is worth the extra handling; sell direct when speed and routine simplicity matter more.

-Derived comparison between selling Truffles and using Oil Makers; labor and profession setup decide the practical winner.
+Derived comparison between selling Truffles and using Oil Makers; practical value depends on profession setup, machine count, and daily labor tolerance.

 Best for

-• - Players who want strong animal income instead of another crop field
+• - Players who want strong animal income instead of expanding another crop field

-• - Players with Deluxe Barn access and space for outdoor pig movement
+• - Players with Deluxe Barn access, feeding capacity, and outdoor space for pigs

-• - Players comparing Botanist-style truffle sales against Oil Maker processing
+• - Players comparing lower-friction Truffle sales against extra Oil Maker handling

 Caveats

-• - Pigs do not find Truffles in winter and need outdoor access on valid days.
+• - Pigs need valid outdoor conditions and do not find Truffles in winter.

-• - Rain, cluttered ground, and daily routine can reduce practical output.
+• - Rain, blocked tiles, clutter, and missed collection can reduce practical output.

-• - Annual profit models need farm-specific assumptions and should be treated as estimates.
+• - Yearly profit claims need farm-specific tracking and should not be treated as guaranteed.

 What this guide covers

-• - The Truffle Oil question is a labor question as much as a profit question.
+• - The Truffle Oil decision is about labor and professions as much as item value.

-• - Pigs reward a clean outdoor layout and consistent collection routine.
+• - Pigs reward a clean outdoor layout and a consistent collection habit.

-• - Direct Truffle sales can be the lower-friction choice on busy farms.
+• - Direct Truffle sales are often the better practical choice on busy farms, even when processing looks attractive on paper.

 Sources